Computing characteristic numbers using fixed points: Ordinary integration and equivariant integration

 \end{prop}

-\begin{rem} For a torus action the right-hand side $\pi_*\tilde{\eta}$ of Eq.~\eqref{e:int} can be computed using the ABBV localization formula in terms of the fixed point set $F$ of $T$ on $M$.
+\begin{rem} For a torus action the right-hand side $\pi_*\tilde{\eta}$ of \eqref{e:int} can be computed using the equivariant localization formula in terms of the fixed point set $F$ of $T$ on $M$.
 In case the fixed points are isolated, this gives

 \end{rem}